icerockdev/libs.kmp.icerock.dev/README.md

 # Summary
-List of Kotlin Multiplatform libraries.
+List of Kotlin Multiplatform libraries - https://libs.kmp.icerock.dev/.
 All info about libraries automatically fetch from maven everyday by GitHub Scheduled Action.

 # How to add own lib